-Want a stroller that is easy-to-use and fits your budget?
-After evaluating more than 200 strollers, we narrowed down to the 60 best and put them through a comprehensive testing process to determine which are the top performers.
-We tested everything from joggers and double strollers, to umbrella and full-size strollers.
-Let us help you find the exactly right product for your family and budget.
-Whether you want to jog with your baby, stroll to the coffee shop, travel, or just make it through the supermarket, our extensive testing and ratings can help you find the perfect solution for you and your baby.
+Want a stroller that fits your budget and is easy to use?
+We evaluated more than 200 products before narrowing them down to the 60 top choices which we put through an extensive testing process to determine which options are the best performers.
+We tested all kinds of strolling products from joggers and doubles to full-size and umbrella options.
+We hope to help you find the right choice for your family and budget.
+Whether you plan to run with your baby, stroll the neighborhood, travel the world, or just make it through the supermarket, our comprehensive testing and metric ratings will help you find the perfect solution for you and your baby.

 Best overall baby stroller

-If we had to pick one stroller we'd recommend to a friend interested in quality, it is the UPPAbaby Cruz.
-It's lightweight, easy to use, and made of high quality materials.
-The Cruz earned our Editors' Choice award in both our shoot-out of standard size strollers, as well as another Editors' Choice award in our Stroller and Car Seat Combo Review.
+If we had to pick one strolling product we'd recommend to a friend interested in quality, it is the UPPAbaby Cruz.
+It's lightweight, easy to use, and made of high-quality materials.
+The Cruz earned our Editors' Choice award in both our shoot-out of full-size options, as well as another Editors' Choice award in our Stroller and Car Seat Combo Review.
 While the wheels are relatively small, making it poorly suited for strolling over rough surfaces compared to the BOB Revolution Flex, the Cruz's wheels do offer excellent maneuverability on smooth pavement and for shopping.
-Its use with an infant car seat is excellent, as it is easy to take the car seat on and off, including a few of our favorites, like the award-winning UPPAbaby Mesa and Chicco KeyFit 30.
+Using the Cruz with an infant car seat is easy and works well with a few of our favorites, like the award-winning UPPAbaby Mesa and Chicco KeyFit 30.
 While the Cruz is more expensive than most with a $500 list price, many find the quality of the product justifies the price.

 Works great with an infant car seat